Doing business with Germany

 Importing goods

 Goods you buy from businesses from other EU countries are usually subject to Dutch VAT.
+With your purchase in Germany, you make an intra-community purchase.
 You do not need an import declaration and will not have to pay import duties.
 In most cases, your German supplier will send you an invoice with 0% VAT.
 Calculate how much VAT is due on your purchase and report it in your VAT return.

 If you import excise or consumption tax goods from Germany into the Netherlands, different rules may apply.
 When importing a passenger car, motorcycle, or van from Germany you pay BPM tax and VAT.
 The Dutch tax authorities have a dedicated page on paying VAT on specific imported goods (in Dutch) and in special situations.